Fukushima operator must learn from mistakes, new adviser says

 All 50 working nuclear reactors in Japan were shut down for safety checks after the disaster.

-The government's decision this year to restart two units to preclude possible summer power cuts galvanized the country's anti-nuclear movement, prompting mass demonstrations.
+The government's decision this year to restart two units to preclude possible summer power cuts galvanised the country's anti-nuclear movement, prompting mass demonstrations.

 A new government energy policy, taking account of that sentiment, seeks to end reliance on nuclear power, though ministers are vague on setting any deadlines.